-Coronavirus infected après-ski in the Austrian Alps; criminal probe and litigation now follow
+Coronavirus infected apres-ski in the Austrian Alps; criminal probe and litigation now follow

 Everyone fled who could.
 And from Ischgl, the 17-mile ride out of the containment zone turned into a seven-hour traffic ordeal.

-It was an exodus on public buses, crammed with tourists and coronavirus.
+It was an exodus on public buses, crammed with tourists and the coronavirus.

 Miranda Green in Los Angeles contributed to this report.